bsc-s2/mysql-devops/README.md

 This way the new instance will accept all binlog event(created by itself or other instances) those it does not have.

-**We can not use `--replicate-same-server-id` to force mysql to apply binlog either.**
+**We can NOT use `--replicate-same-server-id` to force mysql to apply binlog either.**

 Because `--replicate-same-server-id` can not be used together with